-The Steuerung uses the tool definition to distinguish between radial and axial recessing.
+The Control uses the tool definition to distinguish between radial and axial recessing.

-Turning depth compensation RB: Depending on factors such as workpiece material or feed rate, the tool tip is displaced during a turning operation.
+Depth compensation RB: Depending on factors such as workpiece material or feed rate, the tool tip is displaced during a turning operation.
 You can correct the resulting infeed error with the turning depth compensation factor.
 The value is usually determined empirically.